Sex segregation in Iran: After the 1979 Islamic Revolution

+Gender segregation in public life

+Gender segregation is a defining feature of public policy in Iran.
+It is enforced in educational institutions, public spaces, public transportation, parks, and cultural institutions.

+Educational institutions are segregated by gender beginning at the primary level.
+In higher education, women have faced bans from enrolling in specific academic programs.
+By 2012, over 70 university fields, including engineering and political science, were closed to female applicants at public institutions.

+Although these policies are presented as preserving Islamic values, many women resist them in practice.
+Some challenge dress codes, attend men's sporting events, or assert their right to use public spaces.
+These acts of resistance reflect the tension between legal restrictions and women's agency in navigating public life.

 When Ruhollah Khomeini called for women to attend public demonstration and ignore the night curfew, millions of women who would otherwise not have dreamt of leaving their homes without their husbands' and fathers' permission or presence, took to the streets.
 Khomeini's call to rise up against Mohammad Reza Shah took away any doubt in the minds of many devoted Muslim women about the propriety of taking to the streets during the day or at night.
 After the Iranian revolution, however, Khomeini publicly announced his disapproval of mixing between the sexes.

 Khomeini favored single-sex schools in his speech at the anniversary of the birth of Fatimah bint Muhammad, saying:

 Sex segregation of public places such as beaches or swimming pools was ordered and legally introduced.

+After the Iranian revolution, many guardian groups were in charge for controlling social subjects which were important to the new government like women's clothing and sex segregation of youth.
+Some of these groups were Islamic Revolution Committees (1979–1991) and Iranian Gendarmerie Jondolla which were converted to newer forms like Guidance Patrol (2005-now) after several years.

 Adult males are not permitted to be in contact with females except under the presence of parents.
 They must intend to marry and until marriage are under parent control.